hobbeskocha/analytics-portfolio/README.md

 Forecast future load demand to optimize supply-side management.

 **Description**:
-In this work-in-progress project, I am developing a recurrent neural network (RNN) model to predict electricity load for New York City for 2024 using historical load data from 2021 to 2023.
-The project involves preprocessing and analyzing hourly electricity load data from 2021 to 2023 as the training set, which includes handling missing values and normalizing the data.
+In this ongoing project, I am developing a recurrent neural network (RNN) model to predict electricity load for New York City for 2024 using historical load data from 2021 to 2023.
+The project involves preprocessing and analyzing hourly electricity load data from 2021 to 2023 as the training set, including handling missing values and normalizing the data.
 I am employing Long Short-Term Memory (LSTM) networks to capture temporal dependencies and achieve accurate predictions.

 **Current Status**:
-The data processing phase is complete.
-The network model has been defined with a training loop to identify the optimum weights and a validation loop to calculate the validation error.
+The data processing phase, as well as the initial phase of model training and evaluation, has been successfully completed.
+The network model has been fully defined, with a training loop implemented to optimize the weights and an inference loop to calculate the test error.

+**Initial Findings**:
+The model achieved an RMSE of 147 MW on the test set, relative to an interquartile range of 4,900 to 6,600 MW.
+The model also forecasts the highest demand of 7225 MW in July, with a peak hourly demand of 6384 MW occurring at 6 p.m.
+EST. These results suggest that NYC utilities should prioritize grid reinforcement to accommodate higher electricity demand, especially during summer evenings when usage typically spikes.
+Furthermore, allocating additional resources during peak periods could help prevent blackouts or system overloads, ensuring grid stability.

 **Next Steps**:
-Investigate incorporating weather data to enhance models' predictive power.
-Compare the LSTM models predictive power to more traditional time-series forecasting models, like SARIMA or Winters.
+Incorporate weather data to enhance the model's predictive power.
+Compare the LSTM model to more traditional time-series forecasting models, like SARIMA or Winters.

 **Tech Stack**:
 Python (Pandas, PyTorch, Matplotlib, Seaborn)